 - Report publicly on their due diligence activities and progress.

 The proposed regulations would also establish a monitoring and enforcement mechanism to ensure compliance with the framework.
 Companies that do not comply with the requirements could face fines and other penalties.

 The role of HR in ESG

 A key role is played by HR.
-Will professionals be prepared to provide quantifiable evidence when the CEO comes knocking on HR’s door asking about ESG-related employee issues like diversity and inclusion (DE&I), gender pay equity, upskilling and employee development, and workplace culture?
+Will professionals be prepared to provide quantifiable evidence when the CEO comes knocking on HR’s door asking about ESG-related employee issues like diversity, equality, and inclusion (DE&I), gender pay equity, upskilling and employee development, and workplace culture?